easystats/performance/README.md

 ***Test if your model is a good model!***

-The primary goal of the **performance** package is to provide utilities for computing **indices of model quality** and **goodness of fit**.
+A crucial aspect when building regression models is to evaluate the quality of modelfit.
+It is important to investigate how well models fit to the data and which fit indices to report.
+Functions to create diagnostic plots or to compute fit measures do exist, however, mostly spread over different packages.
+There is no unique and consistent approach to assess the model quality for different kind of models.

+The primary goal of the **performance** package is to fill this gap and to provide utilities for computing **indices of model quality** and **goodness of fit**.
 These include measures like r-squared (R2), root mean squared error (RMSE) or intraclass correlation coefficient (ICC) , but also functions to check (mixed) models for overdispersion, zero-inflation, convergence or singularity.

 ## Installation